noah138/README-generator/Develop/sample.md

   ## Description

-  this project generators a professional README
+  This project generates a professional README

   ## Installation

-  The steps to install this project are:
+  The steps required for installation are located in the README

   ## Usage

-  The instructions for how to use this project are:
+  N/A

   ## Contributing